For many, insurance doesn’t prevent high costs from prescriptions

 The new, expensive drugs “have made a difference in people’s lives,’’ she says, but she adds, “When you go to get your prescription drugs, particularly drugs that are cutting-edge, the sticker shock is enormous.’’

-Leone-Glasser supported a bill introduced in the Georgia General Assembly this year that would have given consumers with individual insurance policies at least 80 percent of the rebate that the drug companies pay insurers or PBMs (pharmacy benefit managers).
+Leone-Glasser supported a bill introduced in the Georgia General Assembly this year that would have given consumers with individual insurance policies at least 80% of the rebate that the drug companies pay insurers or PBMs (pharmacy benefit managers).

 The proposed law would have applied to the more than 670,000 members of the State Health Benefit Plan, which covers state employees, teachers, other school personnel, retirees and dependents.